Macro hedge funds end 2022 on high, many others lose big, investors say

 But not all firms that bet on technology stocks suffered.
 John Thaler's JAT Capital ended the year with a 3.7% gain after fees following a 33% gain in 2021 and a 46% gain in 2020.

-Sculptor Capital Management, where founder Dan Och is battling the firm's current chief executive in court over his rising pay, posted a 13% drop.
+Sculptor Capital Management, where founder Dan Och had battled the firm's current chief executive in court over his rising pay, posted a 13% drop.
+Sculptor announced in November that its board had formed a special committee to explore potential interest from third parties.

-David Einhorn's Greenlight Capital, which bet that Elon Musk would end up being forced to buy Twitter, ended the year with a 37% gain while Rick Sandler's Eminence Capital was up 7%.
+David Einhorn's Greenlight Capital, which bet that Elon Musk would be forced to buy Twitter, ended the year with a 37% gain while Rick Sandler's Eminence Capital was up 7%.
+Axon Capital, where founder Dinakar Singh bet service company stocks linked to travel and leisure would gain in 2021 after the COVID lockdown, gained 15% in 2022 after a 24% gain in 2021.

 A number of so-called multi-manager firms where teams of portfolio managers make bets on a variety of sectors also boasted positive returns and were able to make good on promises that hedge funds can deliver better returns in tumbling markets.